JR63/3Digi-FrSky-TX-LUA-scripts/README.md

 ## How to connect the 3Digi-SmartPort adapter

-Well, when this little thing fits in my SAB Goblin Mini Comet it will also fit in most other helicopter:
+Well, when this little thing fits in my small and slim SAB Goblin Mini Comet it will also fit in most other helicopter:

 <img src="https://github.com/JR63/3Digi-FrSky-TX-LUA-scripts/blob/master/Images/IMG_ca.jpg">